Towards an Understanding of Large Language Models in Software Engineering Tasks: LLMs in Software Engineering Tasks

 \textbf{Definition:} Code vulnerability detection and repair is an important task in the field of software engineering, crucial for improving the reliability and security of software.
-It is a critical step in the software development lifecycle.
 The main goal of this task is to identify and fix code errors that may cause program crashes, performance degradation, or security issues.

-\textbf{Example:} In the example shown in Fig.~\ref{fig:vul}, we used LLMs to identify errors in the fast sort code.
-We can see that LLMs (GPT-3.5) accurately identified the Syntax error in the code.
+When using LLM for vulnerability detection, LLM analyzes the target code for vulnerabilities, provides vulnerability reports, or fixes the detected vulnerabilities.
+It is worth noting that within the scope of this article's definition, tasks such as vulnerability mining and test case generation also fall under this task.

 Due to the significance of this task, various software and hardware-based detection methods have been developed.
 Traditional vulnerability detection methods mainly include static analysis and dynamic analysis.
 Static analysis analyzes the source code before program execution to identify potential errors and vulnerabilities, while dynamic analysis analyzes program behavior during runtime to identify actual errors and vulnerabilities.
 These methods have their own advantages and disadvantages: static analysis can cover all code paths but may produce a large number of false positives, while dynamic analysis can precisely pinpoint actual errors but may miss errors that are not triggered in the test cases.